 There are over 100,000 people waiting for an organ transplant at any given time.
 At Riley Hospital for Children at IU Health, we are are proud to have short wait times, allowing us to perform a large volume of transplants.
 Transplant wait lists are governed by the Organ Procurement and Transplant Network (OPTN).
 OPTN is a national organ sharing system that, among other things, aims to ensure fairness in the allocation of organs for transplant.
 A division of this organization is the nonprofit United Network for Organ Sharing (UNOS), which maintains a central computer network containing the names of all patients waiting for kidney, heart, liver, lung, intestine, pancreas and multiple-organ transplants.

-When a patient is accepted as a candidate for transplantation by a transplant center, their information is entered into UNOS during registration.
-Patients are considered for available organs based on a combination of medical facts through a computerized matching program.
+When a child has been evaluated and accepted as a candidate for a transplantation by a transplant center, specific information is entered into UNOS during registration.
+Children are considered for available organs based on a combination of medical facts entered into a computerized matching program.
 These factors include:

 - Blood and tissue type

 - Distance between the donor and transplant hospital